Alluxio/alluxio/docs/Hierarchy-Storage-on-Tachyon.md

 title: Hierarchical storage on Tachyon
 ---

-The hierarchical storage introduces more storage layers besides the existing memory layer, and there are serveral storage directories in one storage layer, which store block files.
+The hierarchical storage introduces more storage layers besides the existing memory layer.
+Each layer contains one or more storage directories, where each directory stores block files.

-When writing data into Tachyon, client needs to request space from Worker, and Worker will allocate space on hierarchical storage, Currently the newly coming data is always stored onto top level storage layer for high speed, and the space is allocated among storage directories in one storage layer by configurable strategy, If the upper level storage runs out of space, block files will be evicted to successor storage layer by a configurable strategy to get enough space, if the storage layer is the last tier, the block files will be deleted.
-When reading data from Tachyon, client first get information of the block from master, then lock the block and get path of the block file, after data is read, updates the access time of the block and unlock the block.
+When writing data into Tachyon, client needs to request space from a worker, and the worker allocates space on hierarchical storage, Currently the newly coming data is always stored onto top level storage layer for high speed, and the space is allocated among storage directories in one storage layer by a configured strategy.
+If the upper level storage runs out of space, its block files will be evicted to successor storage layer by a configured strategy to get enough space.
+If the storage layer is the bottom tier, the block files will be deleted.
+When reading data from Tachyon, client first gets information of the block information from master.
+Then the client locks the block in the corresponding worker and get path of the block file.
+After data is read, the worker updates the access time of the block and unlock the block.

 ## Configuring hierarchical storage

-Use tachyon-env.sh to configure the hierarchy storage by adding properties into Tachyon_JAVA_OPTS, there are six configurations for hierarchy storage:
+Use tachyon-env.sh to configure the hierarchical storage by adding properties into Tachyon_JAVA_OPTS, there are six configuration parameters for hierarchical storage:

     $ tachyon.worker.hierarchystore.level.max
-The maximum level of storage tier, it sets the number of storage layers in Tachyon, the default number is 1, which means there is only one storage layer in Tachyon.
+The maximum level of storage tier sets the number of storage layers in Tachyon.
+Its default value is 1, which means there is only one storage layer.

     $ tachyon.worker.hierarchystore.level{x}.alias
 The alias of each storage tier, x represents the number of storage layers (starts from 0).
 There